Relacibo/code-pick-recent-rs/README.md

-# code-pick-recent-rs
+# code-pick-rs
-Input for e.g. wofi to select a recently opened folder in vscode.
+Input for e.g. wofi for selecting from a list of recently opened folders/files or a list of workspaces to be opened in vscode.

 ## Install
 ```bash